Forecasting Market Prices using DL with Data Augmentation and Meta-learning: ARIMA still wins!: Empirical evaluation

-We further decompose the results obtained to get results for one-step ahead prediction, five step ahead prediction and 6th to 10th step prediction.
-Results for one step and 10 step ahead predictions have been reported.
+We further experiment with try rollout testing for models trained with and without data augmentation on non-autoregressive models (MLP, NBEATS and TFT).
+In rollout testing, we take into account the previous $n$ points to predict the next time-step where $n$ is the length of the lookback window.
+The lookback window is of fixed length and keeps sliding one step at a time as and when new predictions are made.
+We take $n$ = 5 for synthetic data in an attempt to make it easier for the predictor to capture the actual relationship between the time-steps (remember that we use $n$ = 5 in equation \ref{eq2} for generating the data). $n$ is taken as 20 for Banknifty and Forex datasets.
+The results are presented in Table \ref{table2}.

 Clearly, state of the art deep learning models for time-series forecasting fail to beat classical approaches such as ARIMA on the real-world data, even after data augmentation and meta learning.
 Deep Learning models successfully beat ARIMA on synthetic data which is deterministic.
 Real-world financial data is very noisy and chaotic.
 Machine Learning models rely on a global feedback signal or a recent signal for optimization.
 Due to the (financial) data being noisy and chaotic and the fact that deep learning models are often trained on multiple time-series, the feedback signals are also very noisy leading to poor optimization.
 The synthetic data on the other hand is deterministic, hence leading to noiseless signals due to which deep learning models perform better on synthetic data.
 ARIMA on the other hand relies on a purely local signal computed every time it’s applied.
 A local signal is much stronger when there is more noise in the longer signals, e.g., because the inefficiencies that lead to potential trading signals are \textit{not} similar over time and change continuously.